SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 ### Render web part properties in the property pane

-For users to be able to use the newly defined properties to configure the web part, they have to be displayed in the web part property pane.
-In the code editor open the **./src/webparts/gallery/GalleryWebPart.ts** file.
+For users to be able to use the newly defined properties to configure the web part, the properties must be displayed in the web part property pane.
+In the code editor, open the **./src/webparts/gallery/GalleryWebPart.ts** file.
 In the top section of the file change the **@microsoft/sp-webpart-base** import statement to:

 ```ts
 import {